rhine3/audiomoth-guide/guide.md

 Because our lab works across multiple time zones and using local time introduces ambiguity, we only program our recorders in UTC.
 However, sometimes we switch on the "local time" option to double-check that we have correctly calculated the time in UTC.
 You can switch this on to check, then switch it back off before applying it to a recorder.

+Note that when a recording is created in local time, even though the filename is in local time, the UTC time at which it was created is still saved to each recording's [metadata](#metadata).

 #### Recording periods

 Make sure to press "Add recording period" after typing in the desired time of each recording period.
 Recording periods will show up on the red/white graphic or the period listing on the right side of the program.
 Likewise, be sure to remove unwanted periods.